moobarrac/Mubarak-Abdulwahab---Frontend-Developer/README.md

 ## Known Issues

 - The API pagination feature is currently not working as expected.
-The pagination offset and limits is not working as expected, return wrong number of capsules
+The pagination offset and limit is not working as expected, return wrong number of capsules